Kreativsoehne/Cookieconsent/readme.md

 Cookie optin with [brainsum/cookieconsent](https://github.com/brainsum/cookieconsent) as the overlay and ways to block cookies and external resources.

+**Note**:
+Version 3 has significant breaking changes and is not compatible with older version.
+However, if you find bugs or issues within v2 kindly open a [issue](https://github.com/Kreativsoehne/Cookieconsent) with us and we'll see about updating v2 if necessary.

+**Note2**:
+Version 3 is currently in development and may contain bugs and issues.
+Use at your own discretion.
+The documentation may also not reflect all changes yet.

 ## Install

 Install through contao-manager or with `composer require kreativsoehne/cookieconsent`.